 What is it?

-Students participate in scienctific research in a university laboratory under the direction of a faculty member, post-doc or graduate student to earn course credit and a grade for their contributions to the lab.
+Students participate in scientific research in a university laboratory under the direction of a faculty member, post-doc or graduate student to earn course credit and a letter grade for their contributions to the lab.

 What are the benefits?

 - Experience the excitement of cutting edge science

 - Hone skills in analytical thinking and communication using scientific concepts and language